Home » For Parents » Year 1 Common Exception Words: A Simple Guide for Parents

 Conclusion

-Thus, as a parent, supporting your child in learning common exception words year 1 is an important part of their reading journey.
-It may take time, but the rewards are well worth it.
-With growing confidence, your child will develop strong reading and writing skills, setting them up for success.
+To sum up, supporting your child in learning year 1 common exception words is a crucial step in their reading journey.
+While it may take time, the benefits are truly rewarding.
+As your child’s confidence grows, so will their reading and writing skills, laying the foundation for future success.

-If you feel your child needs extra support, Online Yearly Years English Language Tutors can be a great resource.
-They offer personalised guidance and additional strategies to help your child master these words.
-With your encouragement and the right tools, your child can thrive in their learning journey.
+If your child needs extra help, consider online Early Years tutors.
+They can provide personalised guidance and effective strategies to support your child in mastering common exception words.
+Thus, with your support and the right resources, your child will flourish in their learning journey.

 Year 1 common exception words are frequently used words that don’t follow regular phonics rules.
 Examples include “said,” “because,” and “friend.”
 These words need to be recognised and memorised as they can’t always be sounded out phonetically.